grimy86/CCI25/readme.md

     nf --> csec[Cybersecurity operations]
 	csec --> winint[Windows internals]
 	winint --> re[Reverse engineering]
+	cpp -.-> winint
+	cpp -.-> re
+	x86-64 -.-> re
 ```

 > [!TIP]
 > - Add this folder to your windows defender exclusions as it might remove valuable resources.
 > - Don't jump from topic to topic unless you know what you're doing.
-Most of the "steps" build on top of eachother.
+Most of the "steps" build on top of each other.
 > - Install add-ons like [dark reader](https://darkreader.org/) and [remove HTML elements](https://chromewebstore.google.com/detail/remove-html-elements/enegojdnkeicfoiknhfjaedhlckeahmf?hl=en&pli=1) that make reading better.
 > - If you really can't wrap your head around something, just ask [ChatGPT](https://chatgpt.com/) to clarify it.
 > - Keep note of where you left off studying and make bookmarks in your browser application.

 ## <img src="/Images/cpp.png" alt="C++ logo" width="25"/> C-style C++
 A C-style C++ summary of 2024.
 This summary is entirely possible thanks to the authors of the Learncpp website (Alex, Nascardriver and James C.) who made their knowledge available for public use.

+**prerequisites:** None

 [Summary PDF](/Programming_Foundations/Cpp/C-Style_CPP_24.pdf)